Alpujarra cheese: Manufacturing process

 Made from fresh milk which is aromatic and high in fats, the milk is pasteurised if used for fresh cheese but left raw if used for cured cheese.
 The milk is curdled with rennet from young goats which gives the best result and gives the final cheese the best possible qualities.
 The milk is heated to 30-32 °C and the rennet is added.
 The coagulation takes between 30 and 45 minutes but can sometimes take up to two hours.
 The curd is then cut with a so-called lyre into pieces about the size of a pea or bean to facilitate the draining of the whey.
 It is left to rest for a few minutes before the moulding process where the curd is put into baskets, in old times made of rushes but nowadays made of more hygienic plastic.
 These baskets have, on their inner surface, the imprints that will show on the rind of the cheese.
 After 48 hours of pressing they are salted by being placed in an 18% brine at a temperature of 12-14 °C for about 24 hours.
 The cheeses are then placed in ventilated, high-humidity rooms at 10-12 °C to mature.
 The fresh cheese can be eaten within 60 days but the mature cheese must remain for at least 60 days and sometimes may be left for up to 4 months.

 Characteristics

 This is a cheese with a strong flavour, it has a lacteal base, slightly salty and a little peppery.
 It is buttery to the palate from the high level of fat it contains.
 The flavour may vary a little depending on the time of year it was made.
 The fresh cheese is a little sweeter and more milky.
 It is not recommended that this cheese is eaten after about 9 months due to the degradation of the fats and the release of caproic fatty acids that will affect the flavour.
+It is usually have a cylindric shape.